Milpitas Community Sports Center

 Facility Reviews

 The facility is great.
-The lockers are small.
-Otherwise, it's a nice locker room, including a suit spinner.
+It's a nice locker room, including a suit spinner.
 The showers rival a fancy club - even the hand soap is coconut-scented!
 In the 25m pool the water felt ~78º/79º, definitely not 82º that day.
 At lunch, it's often four to a lane, which might bother some people.

 The shallow end of the 25m pool is too shallow, roughly 3½ or 4 feet.
 Anyone with a strong, underwater dolphin kick on the push-off (whether butterfly, backstroke, or free) is going to scrape the bottom; this is an issue even with the breaststroke push-off.
 Obviously, they're not going to rebuild the pool, but it's something to be aware of.